-We are envisioning a safer, more equitable, accessible, and connected future, together.
+We are envisioning a safer, more accessible, and connected future, together.

-Reconnecting the East Side is not just a physical reconnect, but economic, social, residential, civic, and spirituality reconnection – not from one side of the highway to the other, but from the past to the future.
+Reconnecting the East Side is not just a physical reconnect, but economic, community, residential, civic, and spiritual reconnection – not from one side of the highway to the other, but from the past to the future.

 Focused on providing safe transportation improvements for the community, the Reconnecting the East Side project also aims to address some of the long-standing issues created when US-71 Highway construction divided neighborhoods, from Martin Luther King, Jr. Boulevard on the north to 85th Street on the south and from Paseo Boulevard on the west and Swope Parkway on the east.